 Peter Wayner is the author of Disappearing Cryptography.

-Cryptography and Security Home Page
+Encryption and Security Hermetic Systems Home Page